pitag-ha/lambda-world-2025-merlin-domains/presentation/presentation.md

 #### Content

-1. OCaml 🐪
+1. OCaml :dromedary_camel:
-2. OCaml's language server Merlin 🧙‍♀️
+2. OCaml's language server Merlin :female_mage:
    - demo
    - Merlin's control flow and performance
-3.
+3. Leveraging OCaml 5 for performance
+   - New mechanisms to improve performance
+   - Implementations with OCaml 5
+4. Bumps in the Road

 {pause}